 (b) authorising an arbitrator to determine a dispute or matter.

+Note for this section:

-Note: For example, if an employer is ordered by the Director under section 58(2a) to make an application for an arbitrator to hear and determine the question of liability to make weekly payments, the employer must first make an application for conciliation.
+For example, if an employer is ordered by the Director under section 58(2a) to make an application for an arbitrator to hear and determine the question of liability to make weekly payments, the employer must first make an application for conciliation.

 [Section 182E inserted by No. 31 of 2011 s.
 6.]